lukasaq/hack-class/m6-m10_testreview.md

 2 kibana questions
 pull ou key points in text

-snmp walk and snmp check m6 l4
+snmp-walk and snmp-check m6 l4

 event veiwer to chech log use find and filter m6 l5